austinzheng/Cormorant/README.md

 Application
 -----------

 Lambdatron is an OS X command-line application written in Swift.
 You will need Xcode 6.1 or later to build.

-Type expressions at the command prompt and press 'Enter'.
+Run the executable either from within Xcode, or directly from the command line.
+Run with no arguments to start the interactive REPL, or run with the argument `-f <FILENAME>` to have the interpreter run code within a file.
+When in the REPL, type expressions at the command prompt and press 'Enter'.

 Need ideas?
 Try: